-The ANNUAL GENERAL MEETING of the British Group of the Inter-Parliamentary Union, was held from 4.00-5.00pm on Tuesday 27 November 2018 in the IPU Room, off Westminster Hall, from 4-5pm with Mr Speaker, Rt Hon Lindsay Hoyle MP, on Wednesday 7 December 2016.
-The AGM adopted the 2016 Annual Report and elected the Executive Committee for 2018/19 to be chaired by Rt Hon John Whittingdale MP.
+The ANNUAL GENERAL MEETING of the British Group of the Inter-Parliamentary Union, was held from 4.00-5.00pm on Tuesday 27 November 2018 in the IPU Room, off Westminster Hall, from 4-5pm with Mr Speaker, Rt Hon John Bercow MP, as Honorary President of the BGIPU, presiding.
+The AGM adopted the Annual Report of the BGIPU 2017 and elected the Executive Committee for 2018/19 to be chaired by Rt Hon John Whittingdale MP.

 The Annual Report of the BGIPU 2019 is available for download by clicking on the image below: